Xqhare/urd/README.md

 A journaling app written in rust.

 ## Name
-`Urd` is named after one of the Norns from Norse mythology, responsible for shaping destiny and is responsible for the past.
+`Urd` is named after one of the Norns from Norse mythology spinning the threads of fate at the foot of Yggdrasil. `Urd` is responsible for shaping destiny and is responsible for the past.

 ## Features